Brooklyn Cataract Surgery

-Seeing with cataracts is similar to looking through a fogged-up window or dirty car windshield — if left untreated, cataracts can make it difficult to read, drive a car, watch TV, or recognize faces.
+Your vision with cataracts is similar to looking through a fogged-up window or dirty car windshield — cataracts can make it difficult to read, drive a car, watch TV, or recognize faces.
 Even when you can make things out, the quality of your vision is inferior.

 When cataracts start to affect your ability to perform daily tasks, it may be time to consider cataract surgery.
-Cataract surgery can restore vision that was lost to cataracts and significantly improve your quality of life.
+Cataract surgery can improve your vision. lessen your dependence on glasses, and significantly improve your quality of life.

 Cataract surgery has undergone numerous advances in the last decade, shortening both the procedure time and the recovery time.
-New lens implants such as the Tecnis, ReSTOR, and Tecnis Symfony lenses are now available, as is an innovative measurement system called the ORA.
+New lens implants such as the PanOptix, Vivity and PanOptix Toric are now available, as is an innovative measurement system called the ORA.
 Patients may also opt to have FEMTO laser-assisted surgery.

 What is a cataract?